microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 **RecognizerStart** Set this to determine whether the keyword recognizer will start immediately or if it should wait for your code to tell it to start.

 #### Voice

+**IMPORTANT**: Please make sure to add the Microphone and Music Library capabilities in your app, in Unity under
+Edit -> Project Settings -> Player -> Settings for Windows Store -> Publishing Settings -> Capabilities
+or in your Visual Studio Package.appxmanifest capabilities.

 ##### KeywordManager.cs
 Allows you to specify keywords and methods in the Unity Inspector, instead of registering them explicitly in code.
-**IMPORTANT**: Please make sure to add the microphone capability in your app, in Unity under
-Edit -> Project Settings -> Player -> Settings for Windows Store -> Publishing Settings -> Capabilities
-or in your Visual Studio Package.appxmanifest capabilities.

 **_KeywordsAndResponses_** Set the size as the number of keywords you'd like to listen for, then specify the keywords and method responses to complete the array.

 **RecognizerStart** Set this to determine whether the keyword recognizer will start immediately or if it should wait for your code to tell it to start.

+##### SpeechInputSource.cs
+Allows you to specify keywords and keyboard shortcuts in the Unity Inspector, instead of registering them explicitly in code.
+Keywords are handled by scripts that implement ISpeechHandler.cs.

+Check out Assets/HoloToolkit/Input/Tests/Scripts/SphereKeywords.cs and Assets/HoloToolkit/Input/Tests/Scripts/SphereGlobalKeywords.cs for an example of implementing these features, which is used in the demo scene at Assets/HoloToolkit/Input/Tests/SpeechInputSource.unity.

+**_KeywordsAndKeys_** Set the size as the number of keywords you'd like to listen for, then specify the keywords to complete the array.

+**RecognizerStart** Set this to determine whether the keyword recognizer will start immediately or if it should wait for your code to tell it to start.

+##### ISpeechHandler.cs
+Interface that a game object can implement to react to speech keywords.

 ### [Test Prefabs](TestPrefabs)